FlappyRecreator/FlappyB64bitAndroid/README.md

 This project is an open-source, 64-bit Android Java recreation of the original **Flappy Bird** game, designed to run seamlessly on modern Android devices.
 It strives to be a pixel-perfect and behaviorally accurate replica of the beloved and notoriously challenging game, offering an authentic experience for both nostalgic fans and new players alike.

 The motivation behind this project is a deep appreciation for the original game and a desire to preserve it for future generations.
 This is a non-commercial, educational, and entertainment-driven initiative.
 Please don't steal the code, if you want to help, contribute to this project.
 Contributions will help keep this project alive!
+I strive (and hopefully with help from other people) to make this the absolute best Flappy Bird game for Android, keeping the original feel intact, while also incorporating enhancements.

 ---